-Philippines on high alert as volcano might erupt in 'weeks or days'
+Philippines volcano begins spewing lava

 The agency recommended creating an 11 km (7 mile) danger zone around the volcano to mitigate against "rockfalls, landslides and sudden explosions or dome collapse."

-The tweet also advised pilots not to fly near the summit, since ash could be hazardous to aircraft.
+The tweet also advised pilots not to fly near the summit since ash could be hazardous to aircraft.

-The last time Mayon erupted the volcano exhibited similar activity beforehand, PHIVOLCS Director Renato Solidum told CNN Philippines.
+The last time Mayon erupted, the volcano exhibited similar activity beforehand, PHIVOLCS Director Renato Solidum told CNN Philippines.

 Over the weekend, authorities ordered the evacuation of areas at the foot of the volcano.
 More than 900 families from 16 neighborhoods in the vicinity of the volcano were moved to shelters in neighboring towns, CNN Philippines quoted the National Disaster Risk Reduction and Coordinating Council (NDRRMC) as reporting.